wdmuthiora/wdmuthiora/README.md

 <h1> I'm Wathiru Muthiora </h1>

-I'm a **Software Engineer** .
-I don’t like to define myself by the work I’ve done, I define myself by the work I want to do.
+I'm a **Software Engineer** and I love programming.
+I don’t like to define myself by simply limiting to the work I’ve done, but also the work I want to do.
 I have a penchant to keep learning, continue challenging and improving myself.
-To me, software development is a moving target, and that's why I don't seek perfection but push myself above my current level of ability.
+To me, software development is a moving target, and that's why I don't simply seek perfection but push myself above my current level of ability.

 I’m a fast learner, fueled by high energy levels and boundless enthusiasm, able to pick up new skills and juggle different projects and roles with relative ease.
 I am a positive, motivated and hard-working person who is keen to understand the company and individual needs, analyze problems and recommend suitable solutions.
 I am a very organized person who is able to manage changing projects based on priorities.
 I have excellent communication skills that allow me to work effectively and positively with staff and external stakeholders.

+I look forward to having a cup of coffeee while we get to know each other better.

 ## Portfolio
 - [https://wdmuthiora.github.io/Portfolio](https://wdmuthiora.github.io/Portfolio)

-## Skill Set :muscle:
+## Skill Set

 These are some of the technologies that I use.